tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_ai_comparison_tasks.md

 Prompt:

 <div class="chat">
-are any fields in the response cased differently than they are written in the documentation? any inconsistencies with capitalization or spelling?
+<p>are any fields in the response cased differently than they are written in the documentation? any inconsistencies with capitalization or spelling?</p>
 </div>

 Response: